-- (1) The provision of services pursuant to this section and §§300.139 through 300.143 must be provided: - (i) By employees of a GISD; or - (ii) Through contract by the GISD with an individual, association, agency, organization, or other entity.

-(2) Special education and related services provided to parentally-placed private school children with disabilities, including materials and equipment, must be secular, neutral, and nonideological.
+- (1) The provision of services pursuant to this section and §§300.139 through 300.143 must be provided: - (i) By employees of a public agency; or - (ii) Through contract by the public agency with an individual, association, agency, organization, or other entity. - (2) Special education and related services provided to parentally-placed private school children with disabilities, including materials and equipment, must be secular, neutral, and nonideological.